RebekahFigueroa/Virtual-Manga-Library/README.md

 1. Recommend a series in the library that you have not read yet (found in header section) -reclick button to get new recommendation
+2. View stats about your library:

+- total manga series
+- % of total that is manga vs light novel
+- favorite genre
+- % of library read

-2. Toggle between the manga library and the add to library section
+3. Toggle between the manga library and the add to library section
-3. Manga library
+4. Manga library

 - view all manga in library (need to have local json server open to view cards)
 - cards display details about manga series
 - Button to remove series if wrong manga was added

-4. Search for manga to add to library
+5. Search for manga to add to library

 - Use search bar to type in a series name
 - Select Add to Library button if you would like to add series to library

 ## Future Roadmap

+(in no particular order)

-1. Ability to add personal score, number of manga in series, and if I have read (Currently have to update database manually)
+1. Ability to add personal score, number of manga in series, and if I have read
 2.  ~~Add statistics for library such as top genre or average score~~
-3. Convert genres into chips
+3. Convert genres into visual chips
 4. Add library filtering
 5. Add a way to access from anywhere (not just when local db is running)
-6. Add interactive star rating to replace numerical system
-7. Add card flip to view synopsis
+6. Add card flip to view synopsis
-8. Add a wishlist section
+7. Add a wishlist section
+8. Ability to search library